 Changed your mind about that Black Friday purchase?
 Know your refund rights

 There is no getting away from the Black Friday mega-discount day.
-Even in the run up to the American-adopted event, UK retailers have been slashing prices both in-store and online.
+Even in the run up to the American-adopted event, UK retailers had been slashing prices both in-store and online.

 If you thought you’d bagged a bargain but it turns out it wasn’t such a great deal, or you made a last-minute spontaneous purchase that you simply can’t justify, we explain whether – and how – you can get a full refund.